Bearer/bearer/docs/guides/ci-setup.md

 The `GITHUB_TOKEN` in this case just requires read and write access to pull requests for the repository.

 {% callout "warn" %}
-Currently DEFAULT_BRANCH is hard coded and diff scan support is not available due to base branch information not being available in Circle CI.
+Currently DEFAULT_BRANCH is hard coded and diff scanning is not supported because base branch information is not available in Circle CI.
-In the future we hope to make this available by having the CLI call the Github API for the details.
+In the future we hope to support diff scanning in Circle CI by having the CLI call the Github API for the details.
 {% endcallout %}

 ## Universal setup